 Sailors’ Society is committed to maintaining and furthering the health and well-being of seafarers.

-Beginning with the launch of Wellness at Sea in January 2015, the Society has since provided a number of different health and well-being initiatives, such as a Crisis Response Centre in South Africa, ear and eye testing in India and additional plans to create a psychosocial project in the Philippines.
+Beginning with the launch of the Wellness at Sea coaching programme in January 2015, Sailors' Society has since provided a number of different health and well-being initiatives, including our Crisis Response Network, sight and hearing tests in India and our recently launched e-learning platform.

-The latest version of Sailors’ Society’s Wellness at Sea app for seafarers hopes to further combat high rates of cardiovascular conditions and mental health disorders among seafarers.
+The latest version of Sailors’ Society’s Wellness at Sea app for seafarers aims to further combat high rates of cardiovascular conditions and mental health disorders among seafarers.

-The enhancements to the free app, sponsored by Bernhard Schulte Shipmanagement, now gives users a range of healthy living tips, recipes and exercises to help monitor and maintain their physical and mental health at home, in port and at sea.
+The enhancements to the free app, sponsored by Bernhard Schulte Shipmanagement and Britannia P&I, now gives users a range of healthy living tips, recipes and exercises to help monitor and maintain their physical and mental health at home, in port and at sea.